-Seahawks defense remains confident it can turn season around.
-But it won’t be easy against surging 49ers
+The Seahawks defense remains confident it can turn season around — but it won’t be easy against the surging 49ers

 There has also been hope that getting back to full health will solve much of what has ailed the Seattle defense.

-But that won’t happen this week with with cornerback Shaquill Griffin out and nickel corner Ugo Amadi sounding unlikely to play — and strong safety Jamal Adams questionable to return after missing the last three games with a groin injury — meaning the Seahawks will have their fifth different starting four in the secondary this season (oh for the continuity of the Legion of Boom).
+But that won’t happen this week with cornerback Shaquill Griffin out, nickel corner Ugo Amadi sounding unlikely to play and strong safety Jamal Adams questionable to return after missing the last three games with a groin injury, meaning the Seahawks will have their fifth different starting secondary this season (oh for the continuity of the Legion of Boom).

-The Seahawks will also have to wait a week to add defensive end Carlos Dunlap, who they traded for Wednesday and hope will greatly improve a pass rush that has just nine sacks and a week ago didn’t have an official quarterback hit (Dunlap can’t play while still going through the league’s COVID-19 intake protocol).
+The Seahawks will also have to wait a week to add defensive end Carlos Dunlap, whom they traded for Wednesday and hope will greatly improve a pass rush that has just nine sacks and a week ago didn’t have an official quarterback hit.
+(Dunlap can’t play while going through the league’s COVID-19 intake protocol.)

-No matter — the opponent Sunday is merely a team that a year ago played in the Super Bowl and was last seen dismantling the New England Patriots 33-6 on the road, appearing to have put a two-game slump earlier this season far in the rearview mirror.
+No matter — the opponent Sunday is merely a team that played in the Super Bowl earlier this year and was last seen dismantling the New England Patriots 33-6 on the road, appearing to have put an early two-game slump in the rearview mirror.

 Jimmy Garoppolo may still inspire heated debate as to whether he’s a truly elite quarterback.
-But having recovered from a high ankle sprain, he completed 43-58 passes the last two games against the Rams and Patriots for 545 yards while operating Kyle Shanahan’s designed-to-confuse offense.
+But having recovered from a high ankle sprain, he completed 43 of 58 passes the last two games against the Rams and Patriots for 545 yards while operating Kyle Shanahan’s designed-to-confuse offense.

-But right now the Seahawks understand it barely even matters who the opponent is — they are vulnerable against anybody at this point.
+But right now the Seahawks understand it barely even matters who the opponent is — they are vulnerable against anybody.

-Seattle is allowing 479 yards per game, not only the most in the NFL this year but on pace to be an all-time NFL record.
+Seattle is allowing 479 yards per game, not only the most in the NFL this year but on pace to set an all-time NFL record.
 The Seahawks are also allowing 368.7 yards passing per game, 35 more than any other team.

 And the run defense, which for the first four games was the one thing Seattle could feel good about, has allowed 360 yards the last two games and almost 4.9 per carry.